d0ubl3g/Industrial-Security-Auditing-Framework/README.md

             ███     ▄█    ███   ███    ███   ███
             █▀    ▄████████▀    ███    █▀    ███

-Collection of Industrial Control System network tools.
+ISAF aims to be a framework that provides the necessary tools for the correct security audit of industrial environments.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running for development and testing purposes.

 ### Prerequisites

-The first thing is to install all the needed requirements.
+Executing the following command would met all the requirements:
 ```
 pip install -r requirements.txt
 ```

 ### Usage

-A step by step series of examples that tell you how to get a development env running.
+For running ISAF in standard mode execute the following command:

 ```
 python3 ISAF.py